We would ask that you pause for a moment to consider how old these years really are.

 The bones of Big Bone Lick are super mysterious because virtually no one on earth has yet figured out the concept of “extinction.”

-In another 8 years, Frances Scott Key will write the words to the Star Spangled Banner.
+Not until 1814 does Frances Scott Key write the words to the Star Spangled Banner.

 Boone, Grant, Owen, Trimble, Carroll, and Kenton Counties have yet to be formed.